denesh-r/ogopay-docs/docs/integration.md

 + cardMask (masked card number in the format 4242-42xx-xxxx-4242)
 + expiryMonth (two digit month)
 + expiryYear (two digit year)
++ cardType (V for Visa, M for Mastercard and U for Unionpay)
 + merchantId (the merchant id sent with the tokenize api call)
 + customerId (the customer id sent with the tokenize api call)
 + orderId (the order id sent with the tokenize api call)